 Citations are in many cases, a lot more powerful than that of links.
 What are citation’s?
 A citation isn’t anything more than your business or Website listing, within a local directory.
 What I mean by listing is, your Website name (title) and description.
 Many companies could very possibly go by the same name, so it’s always best that your local SEO company use your Website url.
 No link will be created, as most of these directories don’t allow links, but what will be left behind is your citation.

-Google places, now known as Google+ local is a great place to have your business listed.
+Google places, now known as Google+ local seo services is a great place to have your business listed.
 In fact, this is what most companies refer to when talking about their local SEO.
 This is a possibility, and is a great way to promote your local business.
 Though, I recommend that if you don’t have a Website to promote yourself, and business that you get one made, and promote your own site via Local SEO, for as many key phrases as you’d like.

 Citation’s give a huge Search Engine Report Pages (SERP) boost, and push your site to the top of the first page.
 What is the point is this?
 The number one listing, on page number one – gets about 60% of all clicks, for any key phrase being searched for.
 Approx 15% of all clicks will go to listing number two.
 Approx 10% will go to position or listing number three and the remainder of clicks will be spread out not in the fourth listing position, but…to all the other listings, throughout page one – page two and page three.
 This is the sole reason why SEO is so extremely important, for all businesses.